causiq/logary/README.md

 be rotated (thereby the previous file archived).

-Furthermore, you can specify a **naming** specification that dictates how the files sould be named on disk.
+Furthermore, you can specify a **naming** specification that dictates how the files should be named on disk.

  - Deletion of files happen directly when at least one deletion policy has triggered.